 - be guilty of any breach of good order or propriety.

 Notes of any kind are generally not permitted in external examinations.
 The following subject exemptions apply:

 - For General Mathematics and Essential Mathematics, you may bring one unfolded A4 sheet (two sides) of your own handwritten notes.

-- For Mathematical Methods, Mathematical Studies, and Specialist Mathematics, you may bring two unfolded A4 sheets (four sides) of handwritten notes.
+- For Mathematical Methods and Specialist Mathematics, you may bring two unfolded A4 sheets (four sides) of handwritten notes.

 - For Information Technology, you may bring one unfolded A4 sheet (two sides) of your own handwritten notes.

 - For Musical Styles, you may bring and refer to unmarked scores, transcriptions, or charts.

 - Calculator manuals are not permitted in examinations; however, difficult key sequences may be included in your handwritten notes.

 - Handwritten notes, unmarked scores, transcriptions, and charts should not be placed in plastic sleeves.
 It is preferable that they are not laminated.

 Declaration at the time of an external examination